-Clean air plan 'ambitious but vague'
+Air pollution plans to tackle wood burners

 All EU nations will have to submit similar plans to cut pollution but Mr Gove says the UK's policies will be carried out beyond Brexit.

-The planned legislation will give new powers to local councils to tackle bad air quality.
-Some councils welcome this approach whilst others think they’re being left to do the government’s dirty work.
+The legislation will give new powers to local councils so they can solve pollution hotspots.
+Some councils welcome this approach whilst others think they're being left to do the government's dirty work.

+Martin Tett, from the Local Government Association said: "If we're to truly tackle air pollution, we need government support to enable us to deliver effective local plans, and robust national action to help the country transition to low-emission vehicles and power generation."
-Campaigners are pleased, though, that the plan will be embedded in new primary legislation.

-They applaud the decision to halve the number of people in the UK exposed to levels of particulates above the World Health Organization limit of 10 microgrammes/m3.
+Green groups are pleased that the plan will be embedded in new primary legislation - and they applaud the decision to halve the number of people exposed to high levels of particulates.

-But they say the consultation document so far doesn’t say how the government will deal with the on-going problem of NOX emissions from cars.
+But they say the document so far doesn't say how the government will deal with the on-going problem of NOX emissions from cars.
+And they accuse it of loading too much work on to local councils.

-Alison Cook from the British Lung Foundation said: "We can't lose focus on transport as a main culprit for pollution."

 Doug Parr from Greenpeace told BBC News: "The ambition is impressive - but how is it going to be achieved?
 Lots of councils simply don't have the resources to deal with these issues."

-Mr Parr said this was far too vague: "Will hard-pressed environmental health officers really be checking on wet wood in forecourts?” he asked.
+He said the proposal on wood burners was far too vague: "Will hard-pressed environmental health officers really be checking on wet wood in forecourts?" he asked.

-Meanwhile, farmers will be supported to cut ammonia emissions through the proposed new farming funding system known as public money for public goods.
+Farmers will be supported to cut ammonia emissions through the proposed new farming funding system known as public money for public goods.

 One technologically-difficult issue is also acknowledged - the contribution to microplastic air pollution and water pollution from vehicle brakes and tyres wearing on the road.
 The government says it will work with international partners to research and develop new standards.